flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 | "which.max" | fm.bo.which.max | compute the index of the maximal value. e.g., `which.max(1, 2, 1)=2` |
 | "which.min" | fm.bo.which.min | compute the index of the minimal value. e.g., `which.max(1, 2, 1)=1` |

-The table lists all unary operators:
+The table lists common unary operators in FlashR:

 | name | R object | Computation semantics |
 | :---| :--- | :--- |